Ayurvedic Consultations

 In Ayurveda, supporting digestion is an integral way to experience robust health.
 Food is the most basic form of medicine and the ahara rasa or “essence of food” forms the building blocks of the tissues of the body.

 Today, it is increasingly common to experience some kind of digestive discomfort from bloating, indigestion, IBS, acid reflux, or poor absorption and elimination.
-When left unaddressed, these symptoms develop into chronic inflammation, multiple food sensitivities, difficulties throughout the menstrual cycle, high or low blood sugar, dysregulated nervous system, or disordered eating and other addictions.
+When left unaddressed, these symptoms develop into chronic conditions like inflammatory reactions, poor immunity, multiple food sensitivities, menstrual difficulties, thyroid imbalances, mood and mental health issues, disordered eating, and addiction.

 Ayurveda emphasizes learning how to apply the shad rasa or six tastes found in foods- sweet, sour, salty, pungent, astringent, and bitter.
 These tastes have unique properties and effects from stimulating stomach acids or bile in the liver, building muscle tissue, or cleansing the blood.